 Scientists have known for years that people who experience traumatic brain injury (TBI) are at greater risk for Alzheimer’s disease later in life.

-Now, new research published in Nature has not only found the mechanism by which TBI causes Alzheimer’s disease, but it has also uncovered a possible cure.
+Now, new research published in has not only found the mechanism by which TBI causes Alzheimer’s disease, but it has also uncovered a possible cure.

 TBI can occur in a variety of ways.